anirudhajith/gp/README.md

 You will be asked to provide your secret string in each of these cases.

 **Do not divulge your secret string to anyone.
-If you do, a person with knowledge of the scheme can recover all of your passwords.**
+If you do, a person with knowledge of the scheme can recover all of your passwords.
+This system relies on the strength of your secret string.
+CHOOSE A STRONG SECRET STRING.**

 It is recommended that you use a password manager in addition to this scheme since the generated passwords may be difficult to remember.